Alfresco/alfresco-ng2-components/docs/core/upload.service.md

 The example below shows how to filter out the : '.git', '.DS_Store' and 'desktop.ini' files.
 Each element of the ignore list is a glob pattern string, so you could exclude all the `.txt` files, for example, by adding a `*.txt` pattern to the list.
+There is also the possibility to add some more option to how perform the check via the `match-options` parameter.
+For example in this case we have added the ignore case so `*.TXT` will match all the txt files ignoring the case for the extension.
+For more information about the options available please check [minimatch](https://www.npmjs.com/package/minimatch#options) documentation.

 **app.config.json**